N-Wouda/Slides/slides/rhp_tech/rhp_tech.md

 ## Schema

-This is the lay-out of the RHP database.
+This is the lay-out of the RHPdb.

 ![Schema](images/schema.png)